brian978/dj-sync-tool/README.md

 # Disclaimer
 This software is provided as-is without active support and without providing any warranty.
-If you decide to use it, make sure to back up your files as I take no responsibility for any loss of data.
+If you decide to use it, make sure to back up your files as **I take no responsibility for any loss of data**.
 I built & use this software for my own personal use, so I am testing it, however there might be cases that I haven't covered with my testing.

 # How to use